matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `undefined`

-The directory where Jest should output its coverage files.
+The directory where elric should output its coverage files.

 ### `coveragePathIgnorePatterns` \[array&lt;string&gt;]